Hjh233/K-anonymity/README.md

  occurs at least k times.
  To implement _k-anonymity_, we have the following two algorithms proposed by Samarati, Mondrian.

+ ## Data
+ There are 32561 rows in the original data which may contain missing items.
+After cleaning, there are 30162 rows in total.

+ ## Algorithm
  ### Samarati
  For Algorithm 1 (Samarati) which deals with multiple categotical attributes, basic idea can be illustrated as follows:
  1. Define the hierarchy of generealization and Construct a Lattice.